 In the face of sobering environmental events that highlight both the majesty and fragility of nature, we’ve gathered both artworks and comments from our artists for whom natural elements, environmentalism and climate change act as central themes.

-These themes have carried particular pertinence this week, with the Amazon rainforest currently being battered by dangerous fires; perhaps more than ever, environmental issues are leaping to the forefront of politics, media and even art.
-Here are 5 Singulart artists whose work has something to say:
+These themes have carried particular pertinence over the past year, with the Amazon rainforest and a huge portion of Australia being battered by dangerous fires.
+Perhaps more than ever, and with the help of influential figures such as Greta Thunberg, environmental issues are leaping to the forefront of politics, media and even art.
+Here are 8 Singulart artists whose work has something to say:

 Orlanda Broom is an accomplished British artist who composes works that represent a fantastical view of the natural world and entice the viewer into both beauty and darkness.
 She simultaneously showcases the timelessness of nature alongside the human impacts that threaten its purity.
 Hear it from Broom herself: